 All vehicles are equipped with air-conditioning, with provision for mobility-impaired passengers.
 The public address system and information displays are in Mandarin, Taiwanese and English to assist tourist visitors to the city.

-There are platform screen doors built into 28 underground stations to meet the highest standards of safety.
+Platform screen doors are built into 28 underground stations to meet the highest standards of safety.

 Automatic fare collection systems installed at all stations feature central processing, while ticket gates are a secure means of revenue protection.

-Further expansion of the Kaohsiung Metro is already proposed with a further two lines in the planning stages – to be known as Blue and Brown Lines.
-These will form the second stage of Phase 1 and are subject to financial planning and further review before construction will start.
-In addition, seven main lines and six extensions are in the planning stage.
+Further expansions of the Red and Orange lines are planned, along with a further two new lines known as Blue and Brown Lines.
+With the line extension for Talao, Pingtung and Kangshang area, these will form the second stage of Phase 1.
+In addition, seven main lines and six extensions are in the planning stage to create an efficient transportation network for Greater Kaohsiung.